TheTomato/usefulCommands/README.md

 Useful Commands for Ubuntu
 ==============
 I will list some commands i want to remember here.
+Please contribute related commands, if you like.

 Managing Packages
 --------------